danyim/Zenburned/README.md

 # Zenburned

 This repository is a collection of Zenburn theme files that I've collected and modified over time.
-Zenburn is my preferred syntax style because of its readability and low contrast.
+It's my preferred color theme due its readability and low contrast, especially when paired with [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html).

 ## Contents
 - **Native OSX Terminal** (`.terminal`) - Located in `./terminal-osx`